Skip to main content

 If you are using a different container engine, follow the docs for your specific tool.

-Once you have authenticated, you should be able to pull the image:
+Once you have authenticated, you can pull any released version of the image.

 Pulling the image from your cluster